This BPS-accredited degree allows you to combine the study of animal, plant and human biology with the study of human and animal behaviour.

 PARTNERS - A LevelsPARTNERS - A Levels

 BBB including Biology and preferably Chemistry, and excluding General Studies.
 For Biology, Chemistry and Physics A levels, we require a pass in the practical element.
-GCSE Mathematics grade B required if not offered at A or AS level.
+GCSE Mathematics grade B or 6 required if not offered at A or AS level.

 The PARTNERS Programme is Newcastle University’s supported entry route for students from schools and colleges in England.
 Find out more about the PARTNERS Programme.